danieltott/Less-CSS-Toolkit/README.md

 <span id="linear-gradient" />.linear-gradient()
 ---
 Simple, two-color gradient.
-Assigns a background-color based on a mix of start and end colors.
+If no background color is assigned, assigns a background-color based on a mix of start and end colors.
 There are a few ways to use it:
 ```css
 .linear-gradient(#0F0, #F00);
 //top to bottom gradient